 Reasons: This modification reflects developments of the satellite communication (e.g. Inmarsat-B service was discontinued as from 31 December 2016 and Inmarsat-M service discontinued on 31 December 2017) and the update of Recommendation ITU-R M.585-7 removing a provision within the MMSI numbering scheme that set aside 3 trailing zeros for some categories of mobile satellite service systems participating in the GMDSS to facilitate the shore-to-ship routing of calls.

 MOD EUR/16A18/14

-RESOLUTION 543 (WRC-03)
+RESOLUTION 543 (WRC-19)

 Provisional RF protection ratio values for analogue and digitally modulated emissions in the HF broadcasting service

-The World Radiocommunication Conference (Geneva, 2003),
+The World Radiocommunication Conference (Sharm el-Sheikh, 2019),

 ...

 resolves